 Online or Hybrid Medical Laboratory Technician Degree Program

 The fully online format of the associate of applied science in clinical laboratory technology at SUNY Broome Community College can be completed in as little as three semesters.
-Since online students don’t have access to the laboratory facilities at SUNY, they must complete pre-clinical rotations at affiliated institutions to gain the skills necessary to successfully complete the required internship.
-Upon completing the program, students will have a minimum of 360 hours of clinical training in real laboratories.
+Since online students don’t have access to the laboratory facilities at SUNY, they must complete pre-clinical rotations at affiliated institutions to gain the skills necessary to complete the required internship successfully.
+Upon completing the program, students will have at least 360 hours of clinical training in real laboratories.

-In addition to classes in clinical laboratory technology, students must also complete general education classes such as college writing, chemistry, and statistics.
+In addition to clinical laboratory technology classes, students must also complete general education classes such as college writing, chemistry, and statistics.
 Classes specific to this program include immunology, pathogenic microbiology, histological techniques, and diagnostic microbiology.
-All students must maintain a 2.0 GPA average to stay enrolled in the program.
+To stay enrolled in the program, all students must maintain a 2.0 GPA average.

 In just 21 months, students can complete the associate of applied science for medical laboratory technicians at Rasmussen University.
-Offered as a hybrid program, students can take classes both on-campus and online.
-Courses students must take include chemistry, transfusion medicine, phlebotomy, and microbiology.
+Offered as a hybrid program, students can take on-campus and online classes.
+Students must take chemistry, transfusion medicine, phlebotomy, and microbiology courses.
 Students can choose to complete their program at one of three campuses in Minnesota or Wisconsin.

-One unique feature of Rasmussen is the Flex Choice options where, for $99 per attempt, students can take a test to demonstrate their competency in a subject and earn credit for an entire course.
+One unique feature of Rasmussen is the option where, for $99 per attempt, students can take a test to demonstrate their competency in a subject and earn credit for an entire course.
 This competency-based education model allows students to complete their education quicker and cheaper than programs that require students to adhere to a curriculum.

 Weber State University – Dumke College of Health Professions